-The pilot program is to begin not later than December 13, 2014, and end not later than January 13, 2016.
+The pilot program is to begin not later than 180 days after the bill's effective date and end not later than 18 months after the date the pilot program begins.
 The length of the pilot program is not to include any time expended in preparation for implementation or any post-pilot program evaluation activity.